in

 • Kokwitzia grows well in average garden soil, loamy well-drained soil is best.

-When to Plant Kolkwitzia
+When to plant Kolkwitzia

 • Set container-grown plants in the garden in spring or fall.